-The new Jane Addams Memorial Tollway (I-90) will incorporate the latest technologies available on the market today, making the roadway safer and more efficient for the benefit of Tollway customers.
+The new Jane Addams Memorial Tollway (I-90) will incorporate the latest technologies available on the market today, including active traffic management (ATM) on a portion of the roadway to make I-90 safer and more efficient for the benefit of Tollway customers.

 The new I-90 will include flexible infrastructure to enable the Tollway to add new "smart" features as needed or as they become available in the years to come.

-In addition, the new I-90/Illinois Route 47 Interchange will be the first "green" interchange on the Tollway system.
-The project will feature several new green construction initiatives, including a geothermal water piping system that makes use of the earth's natural heating and cooling abilities to help heat and cool nearby plaza buildings in a more cost-effective and sustainable manner, reflective roofs and trellised vegetation for plaza buildings to further reduce heating and cooling costs, as well as ramp shoulder pavement that will allow water to seep through and reduce storm water runoff.
+In addition, the I-90 corridor includes the Illinois Route 47 Interchange that opened in November 2013 as the first "green" interchange on the Tollway system.
+The project featured several new green construction initiatives, including a geothermal water piping system that makes use of the earth's natural heating and cooling abilities to help heat and cool nearby plaza buildings in a more cost-effective and sustainable manner, reflective roofs and trellised vegetation for plaza buildings to further reduce heating and cooling costs, as well as ramp shoulder pavement that will allow water to seep through and reduce stormwater runoff.

-The Tollway is working closely with residents, communities, businesses, elected officials, transit and transportation organizations to plan for and implement improvements on I-90.
-The I-90 Corridor Planning Council was created in June 2011 and included the region's transit and transportation planning agencies, business community and environmental groups and elected leaders.
-In addition to the council, the Tollway continues to host public open house meetings, community outreach meetings and works with residents and businesses to provide information and answer questions.
+The Illinois Tollway is working closely with residents, communities, businesses, elected officials, transit and transportation organizations to plan for and implement improvements on I-90.
+As construction work moves forward, the Tollway continues to host public open house meetings, community outreach meetings and is working with residents and businesses to provide information and answer questions.
+The I-90 Rebuilding and Widening Project is building on the I-90 Corridor Planning Council's recommendations developed by the region's transit and transportation planning agencies, business community and environmental groups and elected leaders.

 The Jane Addams Memorial Tollway is divided into two segments for planning, design and construction purposes: the western segment spanning approximately 37 miles from Rockford to Elgin and the eastern segment spanning 25 miles from Elgin to Chicago.